 Regardless of past records, you would still want to keep track of weather predictions throughout your planning process.
 We’ve seen rain in the summer and unseasonable heat in the winter months.
 The best way to deal with this is to include a contingency amount in your budget for items like throws or fans so that your guests will be comfortable.

-Our indoor space is both heated and air-conditioned, keeping you and your guests comfortable year-round.
+Our indoor space at our Northern California wedding venue is both heated and air-conditioned, keeping you and your guests comfortable year-round.
 We can seat up to 124 at tables inside and up to 250 outdoors.